Skip to main content

 filename: /home/fly/printer_data/config/variables.cfg

-• Z offset calibration requires printing a larger area model first, only one layer is needed
+• Z-offset calibration requires printing a model with a large enough area, only one layer is needed

 • Z-axis offset calibration location in mainsail